General OT Questions

 How much does Nurture OT cost?

 The cost depends on a number of factors, such as how many sessions are booked in advance and the distance traveled to a session (>15 miles incurs a $15 surcharge).
-The initial session package (two sessions), which includes a full assessment session and follow up session, is $195.
+The 'basic' initial session package (two sessions), which includes a full assessment session and follow up session, is $195.
 Virtual sessions are priced differently.
-Please contact Nurture OT to discuss rates and options.
+Please see the 'Prices' tab or contact Nurture OT to discuss rates and options.

 How can I pay?